-On April 27, 2007, we completed the acquisition of PQS pursuant to the Agreement and Plan of Merger, dated March 6, 2007, as amended, pursuant to which a wholly-owned subsidiary of ours was merged with and into PQS.
-In consideration of our acquisition of PQS, we issued 295,329 shares of our common stock to PQS's former owners on April 27, 2007.
-The shares of our common stock issued to PQS's former holders were issued in reliance on the exemption from the registration provisions of Section 4(2) of the Securities Act of 1933, as amended, relating to sales by an issuer not involving any public offering.
+Pursuant to the 2007 Director Stock Plan, we issued 20,000 unregistered shares of our common stock to Directors on August 3, 2007.
+The shares of our common stock issued to the Directors were issued in reliance on the exemption from the registration provision of Section 4(2) of the Securities Act of 1933, as amended, relating to sales by the issuer not involving any public offering.